sjoerdvankreel/firefly-synth-2/README.md

 ## Voice/global audio mixer matrix (VMIX/GMIX)
 * Like FF1's, but no need to point-and-click, just drag the sliders, because the matrix is already set up.

+## CV Mod Matrix
+* 1 for voice, 1 for global.
+* Like FF1, on-note support for voice.
+* Much like FF1, select add/mul/stack + bipolar add/stack.
+* New Scale parameter which allows the mod amount to be controlled by an additional CV source.
+* Single matrix for audio and cv.
+Env and LFO are now processed in lock-step, so env can modulate LFO and the other way around.

 # Build it
 Git clone recursive, build scripts are in /scripts, build_windows|linux|mac.bat|sh Debug|RelWithDebInfo|Release (0|1) (warn as error) (0|1) (enable asan).